bcionescu/Howly/readme.md

 # Howly

 A lightweight Markdown to HTML converter written in Ruby.
+Althrough Howly is currently a work in progress, it does work.

 ## To-Do: